 A Sebastopol staple for 10 years, Lowell’s is not to be missed for a seriously seasonal and farm-fresh dinner (the menu is always changing).
 Pro Tip: Head over 20 minutes or so before your reservation and take a leisurely jaunt up Florence Avenue to admire the funky junk sculpture creations that line both sides of the street, handcrafted by a pair of locals.

-If you want to spend more time in Sebastopol, book a room at Avalon Luxury Inn, an upscale bed and breakfast with just three rooms nestled among the majestic redwoods.
+If you want to spend more time in Sebastopol, book a room at Sebastopol Inn, a simple place to stay with an outdoor pool and hot tub.
 But if you’d rather move on to another town, it’s just a 15-minute drive to the tiny town of Forestville (the population is just 3,200).
 Case Ranch Inn sits on two acres of lush gardens and offers a serene Wine Country stay at their cozy bed and breakfast.

 A trip to Sonoma County, or Northern California in general, isn’t complete without getting to bond with the area’s magnificent redwoods, some of which are upwards of 1,000 years old.
 Check this off your list at Guerneville’s Armstrong Redwoods, where the short and beautiful Armstrong Nature Trail is perfect for first-timers.
 The Discovery Trail is another good hiking option, complete with a tree-hugging platform.
 If you’re visiting in the summer, head to the timeless Johnson’s Beach – a Russian River tradition for more than 100 years – where you can soak in the rays from the sand or head to the river for swimming, floating, kayaking, canoeing, and pedal boating.